Capillary/ecom-api-document/source/includes/_cart.md

 ```

-Updates existing checkout details such as Add delivery slot, add shipping address, and add order attributes.
+Updates existing checkout details such as Add delivery slot, add shipping address, add order attributes, and location id.
 However, country, state, and city code has to be  as per the values specified by the customer before adding items to the cart.

 ### Resource Information
 Parameter | Description